thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Setting the Session Headers

-As before, we need to set the user's ID in the header if we have already created a user for this device.
-If not, we set the app secret so that we can make a POST to /users to create a user with the app secret.

-# The User Object

-Rather than having a user create an account and log in, we're going to create a user object on the first run of the app and then consistantly sign our requests as this user.
-The user entity on the database has only one property: device_token.
-You can think of this device_token as a user ID, since our users are identified by their device rather than an email address or username.

-### Creating the User Object

-Each user is going to have one property, which is their user ID.
-In our case, the user's ID will be their device token which we get back from the rails app.
-When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user account with a new device_token, and returns the account's device_token so we can use it to sign all our requests.
-Typically, your user entity will have a separate user_id and user_token so you can use one for publically identifying a user and the other for privately signing requests, but we will treat our device_token as a hybrid of the two.

-Create a new subclass of NSObject for the user and define a property and two instance methods.

-	// HUMUser.h

-	@interface HUMUser : NSObject

-	@property (strong, nonatomic) NSNumber *userID;

-	- (id)initWithJSON:(NSDictionary *)JSONDictionary;

-	@end

-When we receive a user's JSON back from the database, we could just [[HUMUser alloc] init] and set the user's properties.
-However, creating a custom init method `initWithJSON:` makes instantiating a `HUMUser` much easier.
+As before, we need to set custom header fields.

-	// HUMUser.m
+	// HUMRailsAFNClient.m

-	- (id)initWithJSON:(NSDictionary *)JSONDictionary
+    + (instancetype)sharedClient
     {
-    	self = [super init];

-    	if (!self)
-        return nil;

-    	_userID = JSONDictionary[@"id"];
+    	...

+            [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
+                                   forHTTPHeaderField:@"tb-app-secret"];
+            [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
+                                   forHTTPHeaderField:@"tb-device-token"];

+        });

-    	return self;
+        return _sharedClient;
     }

-The custom init method calls super's init method and sets self to the return value.
-If the object can't be initialized it returns nil, otherwise it just sets the `_userID` and returns self.
+Both these headers are necessary for a POST to users request.
+For subsequent requests, we'll only need the token.
+We'll change them once we've made a successful POST to users.

+# The User Object

+Our app doesn't require username/password login, instead we will create a user object on the first run of the app and then consistantly sign our requests as this user.
+This behavior is useful for apps that don't require login, or have some sort of guest mode.

+The user entity on the database has two relevant properties: `device_token` and `id`.
+We will pass along the device token with our user requests, and we can use the ID to compare users.

 ### Creating the User Session Object

+When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user with the device_token we pass, and returns the account's ID and token.

-Create another subclass of NSObject called HUMUserSession.
-This object will manage our current user's session, which means it will be responsible for keeping track of the user ID that we'll be signing our requests with.
+Create a subclass of NSObject called HUMUserSession.
+This object will manage the current user's session, which means it will be responsible for keeping track of one user ID and one device_token that we'll be signing our requests with.

-The interface for our user session manager should contain 3 class methods:
+The interface for our user session manager should contain 5 class methods:

 	// HUMUserSession.h